 There are 16 passes to conquer, which give the route more than 18,000m height gain in total – ouch! – but you’re also guaranteed to see some of the country’s most dramatic scenery, including famous peaks like the Eiger, the Mönch and Jungfrau in the Bernese Oberland.

 The route starts in Sargans in eastern Switzerland and finishes in Montreux, on the shore of Lake Geneva – not a bad finishing point!
+Both are easily accessed by public transport.
 It typically takes people around 15 walking days to complete the route which is brilliantly signposted.

 It’s pretty cool to be able to say you’ve walked across a whole country; doubly so if that country is one as amazing as Switzerland.